ray-project/ray/doc/source/serve/advanced.rst

 Composing Multiple Models
 =========================
-In many cases, you need to use multiple models to perform a prediction.
-It could be that you are connecting a preprocessing model with an inference model or using multiple models to perform stacking or ensembles.
-Ray Serve has built in support for composing models together in this way.
+Ray Serve supports composing individually scalable models into a single model out of the box.
+For instance, you can combine multiple models to perform stacking or ensembles.

-To define a higher-level composed model, you can define a Ray Serve backend that will send requests to other endpoints containing the individual models and combine their results.
+To define a higher-level composed model you need to do three things:

-In order to make calls to the underlying models, you can retrieve a "handle" to their endpoints and call them with Python using ``serve.get_handle("endpoint")``.
-Additionally, in order to avoid blocking the composed model while waiting for requests, it should be made an async function using ``async def``.
+1. Define your underlying models (the ones that you will compose together) as Ray Serve backends
+2. Define your composed model, using the handles of the underlying models (see the example below).
+3. Define an endpoint representing this composed model and query it!

+In order to avoid synchronous execution in the composed model (e.g., it's very slow to make calls to the composed model), you'll need to make the function asynchronous by using an ``async def``.
+You'll see this in the example below.

 That's it.
 Let's take a look at an example: